Content level 2

 Single-shot measurement, Multi-shot measurement, Edge finder, contour image processing, local threshold and gradient method, illumination, filter, scanning, auto focus

-2-7 Probing Strategy - Distance Sensors
+2-7 Distance Sensors and other Sensors

 2-8 Computer Tomography